rebelot/heirline.nvim/cookbook.md

 statuslines at once and set the flag `stop_at_first` to stop the evaluation at the first component that returns something printable!

+**IMPORTANT**: Statuslines conditions are evaluate sequentially, so make sure that their order makes sense!
+Ideally, you should order them from stricter to looser conditions.

 ```lua
 local StatusLines = {